pydata/xarray/doc/indexing.rst

 Multi-dimensional indexing
 --------------------------

-Xray does not yet support efficient routines for generalized multi-dimensional indexing or regridding.
+xarray does not yet support efficient routines for generalized multi-dimensional indexing or regridding.
 However, we are definitely interested in adding support for this in the future (see :issue:`475` for the ongoing discussion).